OndrejOravec/BIMmanager_g_11/A4/A4_Tutorial.md

 # IFC Surface Analysis and Reverberation Calculation Script Tutorial

+## Brief overview
+This script detects floor surfaces and surrounding surfaces to make up all rooms.
+Then it filters out irrelevant rooms and calculates reverberation time for the relevant rooms that are left.
+This gives an estimate of the acoustic competences of every room.

+## Introduction to Tutorial
 Welcome!
 This repository contains a tutorial for using the **IFC Surface Analysis and Reverberation Calculation** script, which performs acoustic and geometric analyses on floor surfaces in an IFC model, specifically focusing on medium-sized rooms like classrooms and offices.
 This script also generates visualizations of the results, helping you understand the acoustic properties of the modeled spaces.
 Let's walk through the process step-by-step.

 ## Target audience